elec-otago/python-agbase/README.md

-# python-agbase
-Python module for the AgBase agritech analytics API
+# Python Package for the AgBase API

+Maintainers: Tim, Tim, John, Mark

+## Install

+    sudo python setup.py develop

+## Debugging

+Check that the version of the package that you're using is the correct one.